 Evaluation and Feedback

 Parents do not need to contact me before registering for the class.
-You will receive a response from me within 24 hours.
+You will receive a response from me within 24 hours of registration.